-$\underline{\text{N.J.S.A.}}$ 2A-4A-26(e) changed earlier law by providing that a juvenile over the age of sixteen no longer has the opportunity to prevent waiver by showing the possibility or rehabilitation by age nineteen.
+N.J.S.A.
+2A-4A-26(e) changed earlier law by providing that a juvenile over the age of sixteen no longer has the opportunity to prevent waiver by showing the possibility or rehabilitation by age nineteen.

 The standard for reviewing the prosecutor's decision to waive was changed in September 2012.
 The earlier standard had been set in In re R.C., 351 N.J.
 Super.
-248, 259 (App.
+248, 257 (App.
 Div.
-2002), and held that in order for a judge to overturn a prosecutor's decision to waive a juvenile to the adult court there had to be proof that the prosecutor had committed a "patent and gross abuse of discretion" in the Addressing the issue for the first decision to waive. time, the Supreme Court in State in the Interest of V.A., 212 N.J.
-1, 21; 24-26 (2012), held that a trial court need only find an "abuse of discretion," not a "patent and gross" abuse of discretion.
-Moreover, when a prosecutor chooses to waive a juvenile over sixteen to the adult court, the prosecutor must compile written reasons for seeking waiver and those reasons are subject to judicial review.
-Id. at 26-28.
+2002).
+It was changed by State in the Interest of V.A., \\\\\\\\, \\\\\\\\\\ (2012) (slip op. at 24-31).
+When a prosecutor chooses to waive a juvenile over sixteen to the adult court, the prosecutor must compile written reasons for seeking waiver and those reasons are subject to judicial review.
+In re R.C. had held that when the court reviews the prosecutor's decision, it can reject it only for a "patent and gross" abuse of discretion.
+But State in the Interest of V.A., supra, slip, op. at 31, the Court held that a court need only find an "abuse of discretion," not a "patent and gross" abuse of discretion.